Background Image for Header:

 Since the COVID-19 pandemic began, WVU students and their families have shared heart-wrenching stories about the significant impact on their lives.

-Due to the economic impact of COVID-19 in West Virginia and across the nation, many current and prospective WVU students have lost their means of paying for college.
+Even as COVID-19 safety restrictions ease in West Virginia and beyond, many WVU students and their families are struggling to afford higher education costs due to the pandemic’s lasting financial impact.
 Without scholarship aid, these students may be forced to suspend attending classes, enroll elsewhere or drop out altogether.